RetroAchievements/docs/docs/general/hardcore-compliance-requirements.md

 - A. **Required.** The emulator name and version.
 Versions must be numeric and incrementing, with the exception of an optional "v" prefix.
 - B. Optional.
 The operating system name and version.
-- C. Optional.
-The core name and version.
+- C. Optional, but **strongly advised if the emulator supports multiple cores.** The core name and version.
+Versions should ideally be numeric or follow semver conventions.

 These are examples of valid user agents: